Prophylactic cranial radiotherapy (PCR)

 Tiredness

 Radiotherapy can make you tired, especially if you have to travel a long way for treatment each day.
-Tiredness can continue for several months after treatment has finished.
+You may feel tired for several months after treatment has finished.

-Somnolence is an extreme tiredness some people get after radiotherapy to the brain.
-It happens about 4 to 8 weeks after treatment finishes.
-You may:
+Some people get somnolence after radiotherapy to the brain.
+This is extreme tiredness that happens about 4 to 8 weeks after treatment finishes.
+If you get somnolence, you may:

 - have very little energy